 That doesn’t mean it’s a poorer reel, though!

-Let’s figure out why this reel is more affordable than the Battle II reel we looked at before.
+Let’s figure out why this reel is more affordable than the Pursuit II reel we looked at before.
 First off, the oiled felt drag system is a little lower performance.

 These drag systems have been popular for years and once were the standard.
 They’re still great drag systems and they work just fine but lack a bit of the high end performance of carbon.